RobinKumar5986/wwwhisper/README.md

 ![Access granted](https://raw.github.com/wrr/wwwhisper/master/doc/screens/access_granted.png)

 HTTP server inserts a small overlay in the lower-right corner of each protected HTML document.
-The overlay contains an email of the current user and a 'Sign out' button.
+The overlay contains the email of the current user and a 'Sign out' button.

 If the user visits a location that he or she is not allowed to access,